nicolehu26/HackIllinois2024/README.md

   - 2 Electric Motors

 ## Challenges We Ran Into
-Managed to short-circuit our sensor with only 5 volts Configuring our new functions with the “brain”
+- Managed to short-circuit our sensor with only 5 volts
+- Configuring our new functions with the “brain”

 ## Accomplishments / What We Learned
-OpenCV computer vision library
+- OpenCV computer vision library
-Live input from a raspberry pi camera feed
+- Live input from a raspberry pi camera feed

-## What's Next for HarvestHer
+## What's Next for HarvestHero
-Add live video feed
+- Add live video feed
-Detect various shades of green or soil conditions
+- Detect various shades of green or soil conditions
-More sensitive object detection
+- More sensitive object detection